 FCS National Awards show to air on Bally Sports Regional Networks on May 15

-A 40-member national media panel voted for the Robinson Award following the unprecedented regular season, which spanned the fall and spring semesters.
-Wachenheim, also the SoCon coach of the year, will be honored on an FCS National Awards show to air on Bally Sports Regional Networks on May 15.
+A 40-member national media panel voted on the Payton Award following the unprecedented 2020-21 regular season, which spanned the fall and spring semesters.

 A first-place vote was worth five points, a second-place vote four points, a third-place vote three points, a fourth-place vote two points and a fifth-place vote one point.